-We’ve all tasted those imported, grocery store tomatoes; the ones that are mealy and flavorless.
+We’ve all tasted grocery store tomatoes that are mealy and flavorless.
 Those tomatoes don’t belong on your sandwich, let alone in gazpacho!

 What are Heirloom Tomatoes?

-Heirloom tomatoes, also known as heritage tomatoes in the United Kingdom, are open-pollenated tomatoes that have been passed down through generations.
+Heirloom tomatoes, also known as heritage tomatoes in the UK, are open-pollenated tomatoes that have been passed down through generations.

 They have a shorter shelf life than most other tomatoes.
 Many heirlooms are missing the genetic mutation that give tomatoes their typical red color.
 They’re also often much sweeter.